idev4u/concourse-ci-kube/README.md

 *Solution:*
 I fixed it with
-repalceing the service selector name with the endpoint ip.
+replaceing the service selector name with the endpoint ip.

 Getting the enpoint of the service `concourse-web`